Managing AWS OpsWorks Stacks User Permissions

 One way to handle AWS OpsWorks permissions is to attach an IAM AWSOpsWorksFullAccess policy to every IAM user.
-However, this policy allows users to perform every AWS OpsWorks action on every stack.
+However, this policy allows a user to perform every AWS OpsWorks action on every stack.
 It is often desirable instead to restrict AWS OpsWorks users to a specified set of actions or set of stack resources.
 You can control AWS OpsWorks user permissions in two ways: By using the AWS OpsWorks Permissions page and by attaching an appropriate IAM policy.

 The OpsWorks Permissions page—or the equivalent CLI or API actions—allows you to control user permissions in a multiuser environment on a per-stack basis by assigning each user one of several permission levels.
 Each level grants permissions for a standard set of actions for a particular stack resource.
-Using the OpsWorks Permissions page, you can control the following:
+Using the Permissions page, you can control the following:

 Who can access each stack.